 The public and private sectors across CAREC should work closely together throughout the implementation process, particularly in the early stages, to create positive momentum through the launch of high-visibility regional initiatives and the rapid implementation of pilot projects.
 A special fund can be established to support the roll-out of select pilot projects that can demonstrate the value of digital technologies to address key economic and social issues across CAREC and accelerate the pace of digital adoption across the region.
-Existing available resources, including trust funds from multilateral organizations and private sector resources, will be explored as potential sources for this fund.
 The public and private sectors across CAREC should collaborate on the digital transformation project portfolio development and prioritization to decide which existing solutions can be successfully scaled across the region to create quick wins as part of the CAREC Digital Strategy 2030 implementation process.